ntmbayfield/g88-lecture-docs/JavaScript/Arrays/arrays.md

 ---

 ## The index of an array can be a key that you choose.
 We sometimes call them key/value pairs.
-Back to the desserts.
+Back to the desserts...

 ```
 let desserts = []